-Options for managing each risk are as follows: Transfer, Treat, Terminate, Tolerate.
+Options for managing each risk are as follows: transfer, treat, terminate, tolerate.

-Responses to risks should be proportionate to the level of risk exposure.
+Responses to risk should be proportionate to the level of risk exposure.

 Level of Risk.
 Response to risk.
 Low.
-No additional controls are required but any existing risk controls or contingency plans should be documented.
+No additional controls are required, but any existing risk controls or contingency plans should be documented.
 The line manager should at least annually review whether controls are effective.
 Medium.
 Further action shall be taken to reduce the risk, but the cost of control will probably be modest.
 The line manager will document that the risk controls or contingency plans are effective.
-The service manager will twice annually seek assurance that these continue to be effective.
+Twice annually, the service manager will seek assurance that these continue to be effective.
 High.
 Further action must be taken to reduce risk, possibly urgently, and possibly requiring significant resources.
 The line manager must document that the risk controls or contingency plans are effective.
-The relevant Manager or Chief Officer will seek assurance at least quarterly that these continue to be effective and confirm that it is not reasonably practicable to do more.
+The relevant Manager or Chief Officer will seek assurance, at least quarterly, that these continue to be effective, and confirm that it is not reasonably practicable to do more.
 Very High.
 Given the gravity of the risk, the Chief Officer and relevant stakeholders must be explicitly informed.
 The Chief Officer must either urgently divert all possible resources to reduce the risk; suspend the situation presenting the risk until the risk can be reduced; abandon or significantly revise the threatened objective; or explicitly authorise that the risk is worth taking.

 All high or very high risks identified will require a supporting action plan that describes the activities being taken to mitigate the risk (or prevent the risk) to an acceptable tolerance level.
-It is acknowledged that some risks may not be able to be mitigated.
+It is acknowledged it may not be possible to mitigate some risks.